Dec 10: Human Rights Day

-Learn about our past Human Rights Day events worldwide, and how you can get involved in future commemoration events and organize your own.
+Learn about our past Human Rights Day events worldwide.

 Tibetans and their supporters worldwide commemorated Human Rights Day by holding global solidarity rallies, protest, and vigils to call on the world leaders to team up to save Tibetan lives.
 People worldwide recorded 1-min video messages to their President or Prime Minister asking him or her to team up with other world leaders and act for Tibet.
 In light of the unprecedented 28 self-immolation protests in November 2012 alone, SFT joined other Tibet advocacy groups to urge Nobel Peace Prize winners to begin coordinated government action for Tibet.